geoschem/geos-chem-shared-docs/supplemental-guides/debug-guide.rst

 ==============================================

-If the bug is difficult to locate, then comment out a large section of code and run your GEOS-Chem or HEMCO simulation again.
-If the error does not occur, then uncomment some more code and run GEOS-Chem or HEMCO again.
+If the bug is difficult to locate, then comment out a large section of code and run your :program:`GEOS-Chem` or :program:`HEMCO` simulation again.
+If the error does not occur, then uncomment some more code and run again.
 Repeat the process until you find the location of the error.
 The brute force method may be tedious, but it will usually lead you to the source of the problem.